 of early Christian tombs in Italy.
 A beginning has been made to

-reclaim "the Spirit" of the Ruach found in the mountain of newly
+reclaim"The Spirit"of the Ruach found in the mountain of newly

 discovered pre-Christian texts and Coptic-Egyptian texts of the early